Should I go Indoor Skydiving or Outdoor Skydiving?

-Trying to go on a new adventure and can't make up your mind?
-Both forms of skydiving offer different ways to experience freefall.
-Freefall is the part of skydiving that happens once you exit the airplane and free fall for 60 seconds at 120 mph.
-While indoor wind tunnels and real skydiving share some commonalities, they offer an incredibly different experience.
-Let's break down the basics of each experience:
+Freefall is the part of skydiving that happens once you exit the airplane and fall through the air at 120 mph.
+However, while indoor wind tunnels and real skydiving share some commonalities, they offer an incredibly different experience.

 Indoor Skydiving